AlbertDeFusco/example/README.md

 conda project run --environment=dev pre-commit
 ```

 or you can activate the development enviroment and run commands

 ```
 conda project activate dev
 ```

+On first-run of `run` or `activate` the desired environment is installed from the supplied
+conda-lock files into `./envs/`.
+You can have both `dev` and `default` installed into `./envs`
+at the same time.

 ## More details